venysssssssssss/AwsOverview/README.md

   - ap-southeast-2a
   - ap-southeast-2b
   - ap-southeast-2c
-- Each availability zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity
+- Each availability zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity.
-- They're separate from each other, so that they're isolated from disasters
+- They're separate from each other, so that they're isolated from disasters.
-- They're connected with high bandwidth, ultra-low latency networking
+- They're connected with high bandwidth, ultra-low latency networking.

 ### 2.13.
 AWS Points of Presence (Edge Locations)

-- Amazon has 216 Points of Presence (205 Edge Locations & 11 Regional Caches) in 84 cities across 42 countries
+- Amazon has 216 Points of Presence (205 Edge Locations & 11 Regional Caches) in 84 cities across 42 countries.
-- Content is delivered to end users with lower latency
+- Content is delivered to end users with lower latency.

 ### 2.14.
 Tour of the AWS Console